jxblum/simplifying-apache-geode-with-spring-data/README.md

-## Example Spring Boot Apache Geode Client Application
+## Simplifying Apache Geode with Spring Data

+Source code and examples for [*_Simplifying Apache Geode with Spring Data_*](https://springoneplatform.io/sessions/simplifying-apache-geode-with-spring-data) at *SpringOne Platform 2017*.

 This example demonstrates the use of [_Spring Boot_](http://projects.spring.io/spring-boot/) and [_Spring Data Geode_](http://projects.spring.io/spring-data-gemfire/)